erpnext/foundation/foundation/www/docs/user/manual/en/support/issue.md

 #### Allocation

-You can allocate the Issue by using the “Assign To” feature in the right sidebar.
+You can allocate the Issue by using the “Assign To” feature in the left sidebar.
 This will add a new To Do to the user and also send a message indicating that this Issue is allocated.

 {next}